hotelmah/online-visitors/README.md

 ## In your Script
-In each page that you want to record an online visitor, add the following (See the test file for an example):
+- In each page that you want to record an online visitor, add the following (see the test file for an example):

 `
 require_once('vendor/autoload.php');
 `